-Haifa University is located on the top of Mount Carmel, thus allowing fantastic views.
-Moreover, the 30th floor at Eshkol Tower provides even better views.
+Haifa University is located on the top of Mount Carmel.
+Moreover, you can visit the 30th floor of Eshkol Tower and get even better views.

 Table of Contents